-The AO will need to alter the HW/SW needed on the CPE to make sure that this stability test is successful. has the right to deactivate and forbid any equipment versions that cause instability on its network.
+The AO will need to alter the HW/SW needed on the CPE to make sure that this stability test is successful.
+Wyre has the right to deactivate and forbid any equipment versions that cause instability on its network.

 AO CPE or network equipment upgrade procedures

-This section describes in brief the different generic steps that an AO will need to follow in order to introduce an upgrade to an AO CPE or AO network equipment interacting with one or more components of the WRO and that will cause the execution of the certification tests and procedures as described in this document.
+This section describes in brief the different generic steps that an AO will need to follow in order to introduce an upgrade to an AO CPE or AO network equipment interacting with one or more components of the Wyre WRO and that will cause the execution of the certification tests and procedures as described in this document.